InfluxDB Enterprise cluster features

 The query engine skips failed nodes that hold a shard needed for queries.
 If there is a replica on another node, it will retry on that node.

-InfluxDB Enterprise clusters support backup and restore functionality.
-See Backing up and restoring in InfluxDB Enterprise for more information.
+InfluxDB Enterprise clusters support backup and restore functionality starting with version 0.7.1.
+See Backup and restore for more information.

 Was this page helpful?